 Weightlifting.
-Weight rooms and fitness rooms are located in all IM buildings.
+Weight rooms and fitness rooms are located in IM East and IM West.
 Some residence halls have weight rooms for resident use.
 Check with your RA or at the reception desk.
 Personal trainers are available by calling the IM-East at 353-3136.